rdonaldson6/ClassWebsiteProject/README.md

 Class project by:

-Ken Urban, Instructor, was here!.
+Ken Urban, Instructor.

+I've removed all contributors.

+This is just the starting point for the project and videos.